 Payment facilitation is the process by which one entity, a master merchant, processes or facilitates payments on behalf of a base of sub merchants.

-As a facilitator, there exists a variety of deployment approaches as well -- each providing distinct advantages while delivering ease and speed of onboarding to new clients.
-While facilitation benefits exist regardless of the model, there are costs and profit distinctives in each and thoughtful consideration of how to approach the process is an essential first step.
+As a Payment Facilitator, you have distinct advantages centered around ease and speed of onboarding to new clients.
+While facilitation benefits exist regardless of the model [full Payment Facilitation or Managed Payment Facilitation], there are costs and profit distinct to each and thoughtful consideration of how to approach the process is an essential first step.

-On one end of the spectrum there exists a “super facilitator” dynamic a la Stripe, PayPal and Square.
+On one end of the spectrum there exists a “super facilitator” dynamic eg Stripe, PayPal and Square.
 These are industry juggernauts providing convenient payment acceptance to any business that needs to take payments.

 An alternate payment facilitation model is one aimed at the SaaS provider with a web-based payments component: consider Freshbooks, Xero or Quickbooks Online as examples.
 Each provides a suite of accounting features with embedded payment processing and reconciliation as critical components.
 By acting as the facilitation layer, these SaaS providers’ clients can quickly submit basic business information and be processing payments within minutes.